ivgiuliani/discord-tfl/README.md

   docker run --rm --privileged multiarch/qemu-user-static:register --reset docker build -f Dockerfile.rpi3 -t ivgiuliani/discord-tfl-rpi3 .
   ```

+  Note that due to this additional complexity, this variant is no longer
+  being maintained/supported.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub.